Looking for the best day trips from Asheville, NC? As AVL locals, we are sharing top Asheville day trips for hikers, waterfall chasers, and foodies.

 5. Black Mountain

 Another beautiful Blue Ridge Mountain town, Black Mountain is one of the closest and easiest day trips from Asheville.
-The best things to do in Black Mountain include walking Lake Tomahawk and grabbing a bite to eat.
-You can also hike nearby Catawba Falls.

 Like Hendersonville, you may also consider staying in Black Mountain and day trip around Asheville from here.